exploratory-io/book/analytics/anomaly.md

 ## Input Data
 Input data should be a time series data.
 Each row should represent one observation with date/time.
 It should have following columns.

-  * Date - A Date or POSIXct column when the observation was made.
+  * Date/Time Column - A Date or POSIXct column when the observation was made.
+    * When data type is Date, data is aggregated (e.g. summed, averaged, etc.) for each day.
+    * When data type is POSIXct, level of aggregation can be day, hour, minute, or second.
-  * Some measure value - Numeric column that stores observed value.
+  * Value Column - Column that stores observed values.

 ## Analytics Properties
+  * How to Fill NA - This algorithm requires NAs to be filled.
+The default is Fill with Previous Value.
+This can be...
+    * Fill with Previous Value
+    * Fill with Zero
+    * Linear Interpolation
+    * Spline Interpolation
   * Direction of Anomaly - Direction of anomaly.
 The default is Positive and Negative.
-This can be
+This can be...
     * Positive and Negative - Both positive and negative direction.
     * Positive - Only positive direction.
     * Negative - Only negative direction.